 - Probiotic: L. Reuteri (same as NAN Pro)

-- DHA: Yes
+- DHA: Yes (no ARA)

-- Vitamins and minerals: Basic fortification
+- Iron, vitamins, minerals: Basic fortification

 - No HMOs, no prebiotics

-Who it's best for:
+Who it's best for in Pakistan:

 - Babies 3+ months who tolerate it well

-- Parents who need widely available formula
+- Parents who need widely available formula (available everywhere)

 - Babies without digestive sensitivities